jmakeig/workout-builder3/README.md

 Each entity has the following default routes:

-- `/entities`: Lists all instances, allows clicking into
+- <code>/<kbd>entities</kbd></code>: Lists all instances, allows clicking into
   - `/[label]`: An individual entity instance, by default, read-only
     - `/edit`: A form view that allows for updating an individual instance
   - `/new/`: A form view to create a new instance.
 A `POST` redirects to `/eneties/[label]` or `/eneties/[label]/edit`.

 ### Data Access

 All data access goes through an API library, `$lib/server/api.js`.
 The API is responsible for encapsulating the database and enforcing business rules.
 The `$lib/server` path ensures that it‘s not executed on the client.
+Centralization also simplifies integration testing the API and mocking for UI tests.

 #### Validation

 Enforcing business rules, such as validating user inputs or handling database constraint violations, are communicated as part of an API’s return types.
-And `InvalidResult` type return allows a function to return the user input and a collection of one or more validation errors.
+An `InvalidResult` type return provides a standard way for a function to return the user input and a collection of one or more validation errors.
 APIs should only throw (or bubble) exceptions for unexpected states that the user cannot fix themselves by submitting different data.
-An empty value for a required property is a validation error, not an exceptional case.
+For example, an empty value for a required property is a validation error, not an exceptional case.
 The user should resubmit with a different value.
 A dropped database connection, on the other hand, is an error state that the user can’t do anything about.

 <figure>
     <figcaption>Example API function, <a href="https://github.com/jmakeig/workout-builder3/blob/main/src/lib/server/api.js"><code>$lib/server/api.js</code></a></figcaption>